Skip to content

 • Depending on the variable, we need to tweak some parts of the interpretation.

-• For example, "4.96% of the respondents are very dissatisfied" etc.
+• For example, "15.4% of the respondents are/have/feel/think/said/reported" etc.

-[[Transforming continuous variables into groups]]⚓︎
+[[Transforming continuous variables into groups]]

-• For our analysis, we may want to recode [[continuous]] variables and create [[categorical]] groups.
-This is also, in a way, merging the values.
+• For our analysis, we may want to recode [[continuous]] variables and create [[categorical]] groups for various reasons.

-Variable name Variable label Variable type Question wording and response categories
+• Variable name Variable label Variable type Question wording and response categories

-Respondents' education in years Continuous What is the highest year of school you completed?
+educ Respondents' education in years Continuous What is the highest year of school you completed?

 • The responses are from 0 (no schooling) to 20 (20 years of schooling).
 All the numbers from 0 to 20 are real numbers (continuous variable).